All The Good Shit Released Around the World in January

 We know you’re busy.
 So instead of covering everything, we’re going to publish a rundown of the best new music each month.
-You can find out UK round up here.
 As Drake said on his everlasting debut album – Thank [Us] Later.
 Or send us gifts in the post.

 January is one of the worst months of the year.
 Not to be an unequivocal bum-out but the waning of bank accounts, unbearable cold and the fact Summer feels like an unobtainable paracosm, can contribute to January being one inevitable suck-fuck.
 I’m pretty sure the only people who enjoy it either (A) have a birthday (B) live in the Southern Hemisphere or (C) are vessels of serotonin and body heat.